deepsearch-hq/tensorflow-dist/README.md

-# tensorflow-text-dist
+# tensorflow-dist

-TensorFlow Text packages for ARM64
+This repository provides custom-built versions of TensorFlow Text and TensorFlow I/O packages for ARM64, which is not officially supported.